qbuat/taunet/README.md

 python -m pip install requirements.txt
 ````

 Once you have the environment set up you can run the file `fit.py` to learn a good network.
 Running `plot.py` will then create plots from this network.
 One good network is already in the folder `final_MDN`.
-To get plots for this run
+To get plots for this using data from part of the dataset run

 ````
-python plot.py --path final_MDN
+python plot.py --path final_MDN --debug --nfiles 1
 ````